ziyuanLi-alex/sdm274/assgn05_MLP/report.md

 # Report for SDM274 Assgn05 MLP

+Author: Ziyuan Li, 12211225

+This document is created as a report for SDM274, Sustech.

 # Background

 Multiple Layer Perceptron(MLP) is a type of neural network, primarily used in supervised learning.
 It’s made up of multiple layers of nodes, or neurons, organized into an input layer, one or more hidden layers, and an output layer.
 Each neuron is connected to every neuron in the previous and following layer (fully connected), and each connection has an associated weight, which is learned during training.